apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 		STEERING_REGEXP
 			Use the Delivery Service if ``pattern`` matches the ``xml_id`` of one of this Delivery Service's "Steering" target Delivery Services

-:maxDnsAnswers:    The maximum number of IPs to put in responses to A/AAAA DNS record requests (0 means all available)\ [4]_
+:maxDnsAnswers:      The maximum number of IPs to put in a A/AAAA response for a DNS Delivery Service (0 means all available)\ [4]_
 :midHeaderRewrite:   Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin
 :missLat:            The latitude to use when the client cannot be found in the CZF or a geographic IP lookup
 :missLong:           The longitude to use when the client cannot be found in the CZF or a geographic IP lookup
 :multiSiteOrigin:    ``true`` if the Multi Site Origin feature is enabled for this Delivery Service, ``false`` otherwise\ [3]_
-:orgServerFqdn:    The URL of the Delivery Service's origin server for use in retrieving content from the origin server

-	.. note:: Despite the field name, this must truly be a full URL - including the protocol (e.g. ``http://`` or ``https://``) - **NOT** merely the server's Fully Qualified Domain Name (FQDN)

 :originShield:       An "origin shield" is a forward proxy that sits between Mid-tier caches and the origin and performs further caching beyond what's offered by a standard CDN.
 This field is a string of FQDNs to use as origin shields, delimited by ``|``
+:orgServerFqdn:      The origin server's Fully Qualified Domain Name (FQDN) - including the protocol (e.g. http:// or https://) - for use in retrieving content from the origin server
 :profileDescription: The description of the Traffic Router Profile with which this Delivery Service is associated
 :profileId:          The integral, unique identifier for the Traffic Router profile with which this Delivery Service is associated
 :profileName:        The name of the Traffic Router Profile with which this Delivery Service is associated